technofocus-pte/copltagnthnsolgd/LabGuides/Lab 1/Lab 1.md

 ![A screen shot of a computer AI-generated content may be incorrect.](./media/image87.png)

-3. Go to MIcrosoft Outlook  and sign in with the MOD Admin Id and verify the email triggered after a successful run of ITLogTicket flow.
+3. Go to Microsoft Outlook and sign in with the MOD Admin credential and verify the email triggered after a successful run of ITLogTicket flow.

 ![A screenshot of a computer AI-generated content may be incorrect.](./media/image88.png)

+4. Also, open the Dataverse table created in Power Apps and verify the input logged in Employee Technical Support Record table

+![A screenshot of a computer AI-generated content may be incorrect.](./media/table.png)

 **Note:** your flow is now ready ran successfully.